Cray-HPE/docs-csm/operations/network/management_network/chn_test.md

 # Procedure to check CHN

-In order to check whether the system is using CHN run the following command on NCN:
+In order to check whether the system is using CHN, run the following command on an NCN:

 ```bash
 cray sls search networks list --name BICAN --format json